quintel/documentation/docs/main/co2-main-principles.md

 title: Main principles
 ---

-In the ETM the total CO<sub>2</sub> emissions for both the present and future in your scenario are calculated.
+In the ETM the total greenhouse gas emissions for both the present and future in your scenario are calculated.
 This page contains extra information on the modelling principles behind carbon emissions in the ETM.

+## Emission categories
+The ETM make a distinction between four 'types' of greenhouse gas emissions:
+1. **Energetic CO<sub>2</sub> emissions**.
+These emissions are calculated by the ETM based on the energy use in your scenario.
+In other words, they are the result of the choices made in the [Demand](https://pro.energytransitionmodel.com/scenario/demand/households/population-and-housing-stock) and [Supply](https://pro.energytransitionmodel.com/scenario/supply/electricity/coal-plants) sections of the model.
+2. **Non-energetic CO<sub>2</sub> emissions**.
+These emissions are given as an input to the ETM.
+For the future year, you can make assumptions about the growth or decline of these emissions in the [Emissions](https://pro.energytransitionmodel.com/scenario/emissions/other_emissions/overview) section of the ETM.
+There are two exceptions to this category: non-energetic CO<sub>2</sub> in the [Fertilizer industry](https://pro.energytransitionmodel.com/scenario/demand/industry/fertilizers) and from hydrogen feedstock use (e.g. in the [Chemicals](https://pro.energytransitionmodel.com/scenario/demand/industry/chemicals) industry) are calculated dynamically by the ETM based on energy demand and supply.
+3. **Energetic other greenhouse gas emissions**.
+For example methane and nitrous oxide.
+These emissions are given as an input to the ETM.
+For the future year, you can make assumptions about the growth or decline of these emissions in the [Emissions](https://pro.energytransitionmodel.com/scenario/emissions/other_emissions/overview) section of the ETM.
+This means that these emissions are **not** adjusted automatically by the ETM if changes are made to energy supply and demand.
+4. **Non-energetic other greenhouse gas emissions**.
+For example methane and nitrous oxide.
+These emissions are given as an input to the ETM.
+For the future year, you can make assumptions about the growth or decline of these emissions in the [Emissions](https://pro.energytransitionmodel.com/scenario/emissions/other_emissions/overview) section of the ETM.

 ## Modelling principles
-By default, the ETM uses the following principles:
+To calculate the energetic CO<sub>2</sub> emissions in your scenario (category 1), the ETM assumes the following principles:

 * Emissions are assigned to the sector energy is _used_ in, rather than the _location_ of emissions.
 This means that emissions related to the production of, for example, electricity are attributed to all sectors using electricity (households, industry etc.) rather than to the power sector.
 A consequence of this approach is that the ETM by default _does_ take into account emissions of imported energy carriers (imported electricity, heat, hydrogen etc.) and _does not_ take into account emissions of exported energy carriers.

 _Checkout: the ['Emissions from imported electricity'](co2-emissions-import-export) infopage which provides more information on this subject._